From Shieldhill to sheriff court as hotelier is pursued for debts

-There were further troubles this week for the company who run the Shieldhill Castle Hotel as they found themselves being chased for debt at Lanark Sheriff Court.
+There were further troubles this week for the company which runs the Shieldhill Castle Hotel as it found itself being chased for debt at Lanark Sheriff Court.

-Sweeney Leisure Limited, whose sole director is Mary Sweeney Yuill, were facing a civil action brought against them by Promontoria, who the Gazette has learned buy up aged debt that lenders have been unsuccessful in recovering from debtors themselves.
+Sweeney Leisure Limited, whose sole director is Mary Sweeney Yuill, was facing a civil action brought against it by Promontoria, who the Gazette has learned buys up aged debt that lenders have been unsuccessful in recovering from debtors themselves.

 The case was listed on the ordinary cause roll meaning it was above the maximum limit for a small claims action which is set at £5,000.